PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 16:51:51
+Last updated: 2024-04-02 16:52:25
-Random Quote: So much technology, so little talent. - Vernor Vinge
+Random Quote: Argue for your limitations, and sure enough they're yours. - Richard Bach